layoutBox/PinLayout/README.md

 * Minimize as much as possible calculations and constants when layouting views.
 But it is always possible to add advanced computation if required.

-* Method's name match as much as possible other layouting systems, including CSS, flexbox, reactive Flexbox, …
+* Method's name match as much as possible other layout frameworks, including [FlexLayout](https://github.com/lucdion/FlexLayout)/flexbox, CSS, React Native, …
 	* margin, marginHorizontal, marginVertical, marginTop, marginLeft, marginBottom, marginRight
 	* top, left, bottom, right, width, height
 	* As in CSS and flexbox, right and bottom coordinates are offset from container view's right and bottom edges.

-* Shorter possible commands to layout views, but keeping english phrasing almost valid.
+* Shorter possible commands to layout views, but keeping English phrasing almost valid.

 <br>

 :pushpin: PinLayout doesn't support Auto layout nor Storyboard.
-Interresting quote:
+Interesting quote:
 > "UIKit Auto Layout and InterfaceBuilder are not supported by Texture.
 It is worth noting that both of these technologies are not permitted in established and disciplined iOS development teams, such as at Facebook, Instagram, and Pinterest"
 >
 > -- <cite>[Pinterest/Facebook Texture's documentation](http://texturegroup.org/docs/faq.html#asyncdisplaykit-does-not-support-uikit-auto-layout-or-interfacebuilder)</cite>